mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-3.md

 Instead of checking anything about the customer and it's order, I created interaction descriptions of the OrderInformationService with its dependencies.

 ### The problem with too much mocking
-When you look at the tests descriptions, it actually reads no that well.
+When you look at the tests descriptions, it actually reads not that well.
 Everything I described there is true, but it is on a different level compared to the first test that we created before doing it via the database: `findLatestOrder returns the order with the latest orderDate`.
-This test, from it's description, was more like a black-box test, where the implementation is totally irrellevant to the test.
+This test, from its description, was more like a black-box test, where the implementation is totally irrellevant to the test.

 The unit tests with the `DataManager` are more like a white-box tests where the test is totally aware of the internals of the implementation of the service.
-Generally it is a good idea to not care about the internals of the implementation in the test.
-But are these really internals?
+Generally it is a good idea not to care about the internals of the implementation in the test.
+But are they really internals?
 Some of them are, but a lof of them are actually interactions with other dependencies.

 What it boils down to is somewhat related to the distinction between [Chicago and London style of TDD](http://softwareengineering.stackexchange.com/questions/123627/what-are-the-london-and-chicago-schools-of-tdd).
-I will not go into details of this, but it basically says: Where the Chicago style prefers more the hide implementation part (simplified) the London style sees the interaction of the dependencies as the description of the behavior of the system.
+I will not go into details of this, but it basically says: Where the Chicago style prefers more the hidden implementation part (simplified), the London style sees the interaction of the dependencies as the description of the behavior of the system.
 You can think of a OO program as a set of cells that are interacting with each other.
 The description of the cell system can be derived from the communication between the cells, meaning that your tests can describe the messages between the objects instead of the result of a certain cell.

 Nontheless, for now we assume that these tests are too much detailed and don't fulfil a particular purpose they were intended to, which is: [unit test should serve as documentation](http://softwareengineering.stackexchange.com/questions/154615/are-unit-tests-really-used-as-documentation) (because the test descriptions tell how the method works, but not what it does).
 So how can we get out of it?

 # Integration tests in middleware
 One way of going back to a test description that reads more like the first one is to create integration tests for that purpose.
 Why?
 Because then we will set up the infrastructure beforehand, then we create the real customer instance etc. and run the system much more like in a real world scenario, where the `dataManager` is in place and does its job against a real database.

-So let's take a look on how we can create a Integration Test in CUBA.
+So let's take a look on how we can create an Integration Test in CUBA.

 In a middleware integration test in CUBA the following things are available: